aviatesk/XCompiler/README.md

 Boon !

 Likely, we can hook into every method defined in `Core.Compiler` that is overloaded on `AbstractInterpreter`.
-As an one more example, we can inspect `IRCode` (intermediate IR representation of Julia-level optimization) like this way:
+As an one more example, we can inspect `IRCode` (intermediate IR representation of a Julia-level optimization) like this way:
 ```diff
 diff --git a/src/optimize.jl b/src/optimize.jl
 index 735c4ad..03d2c64 100644